 Founder and Director, Cicerone® Certification Program

-Ray founded and directs the Cicerone® Certification Program—the standard for beer sommeliers—and is a member of the senior faculty of the Siebel Institute of Technology, America’s oldest brewing school.
+Ray founded and directs the Cicerone® Certification Program—the standard for beer sommeliers—and is a member of the senior faculty of the Siebel Institute of Technology.
 He is a veteran author, beer educator and event promoter whose work has touched brewers and beer lovers in dozens of countries.
 In 2007, Ray began development of the Cicerone program, which launched in 2008 and has grown to be the global leader in beer server certification.
-Daniels is also the author of Designing Great Beers and has contributed to a number of other books including the Oxford Companion to Beer.
+Daniels is also the author of Designing Great Beers and has contributed to a number of other books including The Oxford Companion to Beer.
 Read his Beer Talk reviews in All About Beer magazine, or follow him on Twitter @Cicerone_org.

 Executive Chef, Brewers Association